ludcila/CHT-preCICE/documentation/user/0-overview.md

 # Setting up a CHT simulation with preCICE

 ## Overview
-Initially, the input files for the case are prepared for each solver the usual way, as if they were running independently.
-Afterwards, some changes (or files) are required in order for the coupling to work.
-These include:
+The input files for the case are prepared for each solver the usual way, as if they were running independently.
+However, special care must be taken so that the boundary conditions are appropriate for the coupling.
+Additional configuration files are required for the coupling and extra command line arguments must be passed to the coupled solvers:

  1. **Boundary conditions at the interfaces**: the appropriate type of boundary condition must be set according to the type of coupling to be used (e.g. Dirichlet-Neumann, Robin-Robin, etc.).
 It is important to use the correct type of boundary condition, such that afterwards the values can be overriden during the coupling.
  2. **Configuration files**: